OpenJ92/OpenJ92.github.io/_posts/2023-02-15-Recursive-construction-of-Bezier-forms.md

 we will resolve a (3-1)-dimensional container with free variables $b$ and $c$.
 In our example, there would be two such slices in the item, $\theta^{0..}\_{.bc}$ and $\theta^{1..}\_{.bc}$.

+Scalar multiplication and addition between identically size arrays are needed for this construction.
+Much like vector and matrix algebra, it will be defined as a broadcast multiplication and componentwise addition.

 - **Lambda Functions**

 These 'on the fly' functions will appear throughout the construction as we combine slices of multi-dimensional arrays together